 In this section:

-- Your child will be able to do most things that other children their age can do.
+- Your child will have a normal life expectancy and will be able to do most things that other children their age can do.